farbodsalimi/dokimi/README.md

 # dokimi

-Dokimi ia Go testing framework.
+Dokimi is a Go testing framework.

 **Table of Contents**